Gusto Running was founded in 2013 by Kate Gustafson

 In the fall of 2014, Kate launched Girls With Gusto, a pilot program for girls in Regent Park, one of Toronto’s most diverse neighbourhoods, to empower girls through running.
 In 2015, she co-founded Run To Give YVR to bring Vancouver's running community together to help the Downtown Eastside Women's Centre.

 After graduating from Union College in upstate New York, Kate began her career in advertising at JWT in Atlanta and Toronto.
 Kate spent the next few years in non-profit leading a team.
-In 2012, she made the jump to professional sports at Maple Leaf Sports & Entertainment.
+Later, she made the jump to professional sports at Maple Leaf Sports & Entertainment before moving out to Vancouver to write for lululemon.